donzeno23/pulsar/src/pulsar/README.md

 ## 🏗 Architecture

-### Pulsar is built on several key design patterns:
+### Pulsar is built on several key design patterns

 - Command Pattern : Each stage is a command object
 - Observer Pattern : Stages notify observers of state changes
 - Composite Pattern : Workflows compose stages into DAGs
 - Builder Pattern : Fluent API for workflow construction
 - Dependency Injection : Clean dependency management

 ## 📦 Creating New Stages

-1. Create a new file in pulsar/stages/:
+## Create a new file in pulsar/stages/

 ```python
 # pulsar/stages/my_stage.py